AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/measure.md

 ### Frequency distribution

 Use the frequency distribution view to understand the breakdown of how many impressions were shown to each unique user.
-This view can help you in future campaigns to decide as of which point you want to suppress audiences.
+This view can help you in future campaigns to decide as of which point you want to start suppressing audiences.
 For example, you may want to suppress profiles who have already seen a creative three times.

 ![Frequency distribution view.](/help/assets/collaborate/measure/frequency-distribution.gif)